 Emily Ellis (she/her), FCLC ’23, is a former online editor at The Observer.
 At Fordham, she is studying English and sociology with a concentration in creative writing.
 She currently works as an orientation coordinator with the Office of Student Involvement at Fordham Univeristy.
 On any given day, you can find her drinking coffee with her friends and writing romance stories about werewolves.

 Stevie Cortez, Fordham College at Lincoln Center ’21, is majoring in political science and minoring in philosophy and journalism.
 She writes for opinions and features, focusing on international politics and the perspective of the American working class.
 Stevie hopes to one day work as a foreign correspondent.

-Clara Gerlach, FCLC ’23, is a native New Yorker.
-As a math and economics major with minors in German and environmental studies, she enjoys reading anything and everything.
-When she hasn’t got her nose in a book, Clara enjoys hiking, experimenting with gluten free recipes and making way too specific Spotify playlists.
+Clara Gerlach, FCLC ’22, is the opinions editor for The Observer.
+As an economics major with a minor in German, she enjoys reading anything and everything.
+When she hasn’t got her nose in a book, Clara enjoys hiking, experimenting with gluten-free recipes and making way too specific Spotify playlists.

 The Observer reserves the right to remove any comments that contain any of the following: threats or harassment, hateful language and/or slurs, spam (including advertisements unrelated to the topic of a given post), and incoherent phrasing.
 See the Community Guidelines page under the About tab for more information.

 Please allow up to a few days for submitted comments to be approved.